 https://access.atis.org/apps/group_public/download.php/33957/IPNNI-2017-00037R000.pdf

 So, rather than signing the calls at origination, the information that would be required to build the PASSporT is captured at the time of call in origination in SIP P- headers.
-If, and when, the call leaves the service provider’s network, the P- headers are used to populate the fields in the PASSporT by invoking the Sgning and Signature Validation Server (SSVS) API described in section 5.2.
+If, and when, the call leaves the service provider’s network, the P- headers are used to populate the fields in the PASSporT by invoking the Signing and Signature Validation Server (SSVS) API described in section 5.2.

 Authentication/Verification Service API (ATIS-1000082)